 Land Trust Agreements

-A properly drafted land trust agreement ensures the trustee has no obligation to pay money towards the purchase or maintenance of the property, and the trustee has no right to benefit from the property.
-All property benefits are reserved for the land trust beneficiary.
+The trustee’s name appears on the public ownership records.
+The trustee has no obligation to pay money towards the purchase or maintenance of the property, and the trustee has no right to benefit from the property.
+All property benefits are reserved for the beneficiary.

 Beneficiaries

-Land trust beneficiaries have the power to direct the land trust trustee to act on their behalf so that the trust beneficiaries effectively control the trust’s property.
-The land trust trustee is a fiduciary who is contractually required to follow the beneficiary’s directions.
-The beneficiaries reserve the right to remove and replace any trustee.
-The trust can purchase real property once all parties execute the land trust agreement.
+The beneficiaries have the power to direct the land trust trustee to act on their behalf so that the trust beneficiaries effectively control the property.
+The land trust trustee is a fiduciary who is legally required to follow the beneficiary’s directions.
+The beneficiaries reserve the right to remove and replace any trustee., The trust can purchase real property once all parties execute the land trust agreement.

-The beneficiaries contribute money to the land trust, and the trustee uses the money to pay for the property.
-The trustmaker may have to guarantee the note if the trustmaker is using purchase money financing; only the trustee signs the mortgage note.
-The land trust agreement typically provides that the beneficiaries indemnify the trustee for their liability to pay a purchase money mortgage.
+The beneficiaries contribute money to the land trust, and the trustee uses the money to pay for the property., The trustmaker may have to guarantee the note if the trustmaker is using purchase money financing; only the trustee signs the mortgage.
+The trustee has no personal liability to pay a purchase money mortgage.
 All income and gain from the property investment are owed to the beneficiaries, less any cost and expense incurred by the trustee.

 Using an LLC as Trustee

 The trustee of a land trust can be an LLC.
-A Florida resident can form an LLC and then use their own LLC as trustee of their land trust.
+A Florida resident can use their own LLC as trustee of their land trust.
 That way, the Florida resident controls both the beneficial interest and the role as trustee.

-One problem with using your own LLC as trustee is that, in Florida, the name of the manager and registered agent of the trustee is publicly searchable.
-Alternatively, a resident can instead use an LLC formed in another state, such as Delaware or Wyoming, to serve as trustee.
+The typical problem with using your own LLC as trustee is that, in Florida, the name of the manager and registered agent of the trustee is publically searchable.
+However, a resident can instead use an LLC formed in another state, such as Delaware or Wyoming, to serve as trustee.
 The name of the manager of LLCs in those states cannot be searched online.
 In that way, the property owner enjoys the privacy benefits of the land trust while also being able to serve as trustee through their own LLC.

 Land Trust Disadvantages

 There are possible disadvantages to property ownership in a land trust.
-First, in the case of a rental property, the individual named as beneficiary cannot handle the eviction if the tenant doesn’t pay rent.
-The trustee must bring any eviction actions on behalf of the land trust.
+First, in the case of a rental property, the individual beneficiary cannot handle the eviction if the tenant doesn’t pay rent.
+The trustee will bring an eviction action on behalf of the land trust.
 The beneficiary does not directly control the eviction process.

 Secondly, the trustee must be involved in all real estate transactions, such as rental agreements, property sale listings, permit applications, contracts, and so on.
 Most land trust agreements provide for payment to the trustee for actions on behalf of the trust.
 CPAs or attorneys acting as trustees will charge the trust and beneficiary at their professional hourly rates.

 Some people mistakenly believe that a land trust provides personal asset protection.
-A land trust is a “self-settled” trust, meaning that the person who establishes the trust is also the trust’s beneficiary.
+A land trust is a “self-settled” trust meaning that the person who establishes the trust is also the trust’s beneficiary.
 A beneficiary’s interest in a self-settled trust, even if made irrevocable, is not protected from creditors.
 Other legal entities, such as LLCs, provide better asset protection for real estate.
+Some property investors establish land trusts where the beneficiary is an LLC, with the investor having an ownership interest in the LLC.

 Lawsuits Against Beneficiary

+Legal actions against a land trust must be filed against the trustee of the trust.
+The defendant is the individual or entity trustee in their capacity as trustee, not individually.
 Florida law protects land trust beneficiaries from claims asserted against a Florida land trust.
-Legal actions against a land trust must be filed against the trustee of the trust and not the trust beneficiaries.
-The proper defendant is the individual or entity trustee in their capacity as trustee, not individually.
 The Florida Land Trust Act, and specifically Florida statute 689.071(8) provides that a land trust beneficiary is not liable, solely by being a beneficiary, under a judgment, order, debt, or other liability of the land trust.
 Subsection 689.071(8)(d) provides that a lien, judgment, or other encumbrance attaching to a land trust does not attach to a beneficiary’s interest, and a judgment or lien against a beneficiary personally does not attach to the land trust’s legal title to the property.
 There are several Florida court decisions that protect a land trust beneficiary from lawsuits brought against the land trust trustee based on these statutory provisions.

 FAQs about Land Trusts